5 Safe Balance Exercises for Seniors Who Use a Walker

 Balance Exercises for Seniors Can Prevent Falls

-Exercise helps older adults stay as strong and independent as possible by improving their strength and balance.
+Exercise helps older adults maintain their strength and independence by improving their physical strength and balance.

-We found a free 5-minute video in which physical therapists demonstrate five simple, safe, and effective at-home balance exercises for seniors who use a walker.
+We found a free 5-minute video featuring physical therapists demonstrating five simple, safe, and effective at-home balance exercises for seniors who use a walker.

-When done regularly, these exercises significantly improve strength, increase balance and stability, and reduce fall risk.
+When performed regularly, these exercises significantly improve strength, increase balance and stability, and reduce the risk of falls.

 We explain why seniors who use a walker still need to improve balance, how to stay safe while exercising, and share a step-by-step guide to these five exercises.